 Located in rural Del Norte County between Klamath and Crescent City, False Klamath Cove is a special place with deep Native American ties and is home to a myriad of marine life.
 Tidepoolers, anglers, and tourists visiting the beach can witness a frenzied spectacle of birds on the impressive False Klamath Rock, located just offshore.
 A well-known rookery for nearly 45,000 birds, False Klamath Rock Special Closure protects at least eight different bird species.
 Species of special concern like tufted puffin and pigeon guillemot, double-crested cormorants, black oystercatchers, and common murres use the secluded sea stack for roosting and nesting.

-False Klamath Rock is designated as a Special Closure area that protects a 300-foot buffer zone surrounding the rock from March 1 to August 31 every year.
+False Klamath Rock is a special closure that protects a 300-foot buffer zone surrounding the rock from March 1 to August 31 every year.
 Restrictions on boating and human access help protect the thousands of birds that nest on this prominent sea stack.
-Boulder fields dot the adjacent sandy beach that remains a coastal safe haven, despite being only a few yards from Highway 101.
+Boulder fields dot the adjacent sandy beach only a few yards away from Highway 101.

 March 1 to August 31 only: